quickwit-oss/chitchat/README.md

 Every tombstone is associated with a monotonic timestamp.
 It is local in the sense that it is computed locally to the given node, and never shared with other servers.

-All KV with a timestamp older than a given `marked_for_deletion_grace_period` will be deleted upon delete operations.
-(Note for a given KV, GC can happen at different times on different nodes.)
+All KVs with a timestamp older than the configured `marked_for_deletion_grace_period` are garbage-collected during periodic gossip rounds.
+GC can happen at different times on different nodes. `ChitchatConfig` requires callers to configure this value explicitly; the recommended value is 15 minutes.

 This yields the following problem.
 If a node was disconnected for more than `marked_for_deletion_grace_period`, they could have missed the deletion of a KV and never be aware of it.